tstordalen/subset-rank-select/README.md

 - Removed `main.cpp`; contained a benchmark for their rank-pair structures which we did not need.
 - Removed `covid_dataset_fasta_headers.txt.gz`, which we did not use.
-- Modified `kmer_search.cpp' to extend the $k$-mer benchmark to also include our structures.
+- Modified `kmer_search.cpp` to extend the $k$-mer benchmark to also include our structures.
 - Modified `include/predecessor.hh` to avoid an overflow bug.
 - Modified 'include/SubsetMatrixRank.hh` to add support for the alphabet {0,1,2,3} in addition to the original alphabet {'A','C','G','T'}.
 All the changes are inside
-        #ifdef RUNNING_RANK_BENCHMARK
+       `#ifdef RUNNING_RANK_BENCHMARK
         ...
-        #endif
+        #endif`
 and will not compile unless this compiler macro is defined.
-- The makefile, to add another target and remove the target for the rank-pair benchmark.
+- Modified he makefile to remove a target and add a new one.

-In addition to this, we added the files:
+In addition to this we added the files:
-- `rank_benchmark.cpp' which benchmarks the subset-rank queries directly, as opposed to indirectly through the SBWT index.
+- `rank_benchmark.cpp` which benchmarks the subset-rank queries directly, as opposed to indirectly through the SBWT index.
 - `include/ReductionTheorem1-iii.hh` which implements Theorem1, reduction 3.
 - `include/DenseSparseDecomposition.hh` which implements the DSD
 - `include/WrappedWaveletTrees.hh` which defines a wrapper for SDSL wavelet trees to make them compatible with the rest of the data structures.

 See the paper for details on how we performed our experiments.

-What follows is the original README from the repository of Alanko et al.
-Refer to that to see where to find the data, how to build the indices, build the programs, and run the tests.
+We refer to the README of Alanko et al for instructions on how to build the project and run the tests, but first we note:

+- The E. Coli data takes 5GB, and the ERR5035349 takes about 18 GB.
+However, 8GB of RAM should be sufficient to run the experiments.
+You can limit RAM usage when creating the SBWT index (the algorithm it uses disk), and the SBWT index for each of the data sets is at most 1.2GB.
+- They refer to the `microbenchmark` build target, which no longer exists.
+Use `rank_query_benchmark` to build the rank benchmark.

 ---